Information scrambling in a collision model: Introduction

 So far, in most of the studies the exact diagonalization of the many-body Hamiltonian are commonly used to compute the OTOC or TMI \cite{iyoda2018,shen2017,pappalardi2018}.
 However, the numerical approaches are limited by the dimensions of the Hilbert space of the many-body system.
 Here we utilize the {\it collision model} (CM) to simulate the process of quantum information scrambling directly.
 The CM was firstly proposed to simulate the Markovian dynamics of open quantum systems in a stroboscopic way \cite{scarani2002}.
 In the CM, the system is represented by a particle and the environment is represented by an ensemble of uncorrelated identical environmental particles.
 The interactions between system and environment are simulated by a sequences of collisions of system and environment particles.
 By introducing intra-collisions between environment particles or appropriately embedding quantum correlation in the environment particles, the non-Markovianity may arise \cite{ciccarello2013a,ciccarello2013b,rybar2012,mccloskey2014,bernardes2014,jin2015,cakmak2017,mascarenhas2017,wang2017,jin2018,campbell2018,campbell2019,cuevas2019}.
 Recently, the CMs are also employed to investigate the thermodynamics properties \cite{strasberg2017,li2018,cusumano2018,man2019a,man2019b,rodrigues2019}, quantum synchronization \cite{karpat2019}, quantum friction \cite{grimmer2019} and multipartite entanglement generation \cite{cakmak2019}.

 In this paper, we present a scheme based on the CM to simulate the information scrambling of a continuous variable system.
 In the scheme, we encode the information of the system into a memory which is contacted to the environment.
 A realization of our CM in an all-optical interferometric network is also presented.
 The system, memory and environment are represented by the optical modes and the interactions, or say, the collisions in CM, are implemented on the linear optical elements.
 We restrict the discussions to the Gaussian state and adopt the TMI as the measure of information scrambling.
+The model presented in this paper enables us to study the dynamics of information over a large-size many-body memory which is usually difficult to tackle due to the huge dimension of Hilbert space.
+So far, the information scrambling in a dissipative memory are discussed only in a few work \cite{syzranov2018,zhang2019}.
+Here the presented model is able to simulate not only the dynamics of information over the memory but also the leaking of information from the memory to the environment.
 We investigate how does the local information in the memory evolve and be scrambled in the stroboscopic evolution due to combined actions of the many-body interaction, disorders and dissipation.

 The paper is organized as follows.
 In Sec. \ref{model}, we explain the idea and the setup of the CM.
 The mathematical descriptions for the discrete time dynamics of the information basing on the von Neumann entropy are discussed as well.
 In Sec. \ref{resultsanddiscussion}, we show the dynamics of the information with different states of the memory and environment and investigate the effects of disorder and imperfection of interactions on the information scrambling.
 We also consider the case of a large size memory through which we study the correlations of the system and the memory particles.
-We summary in Sec. \ref{summary}.
+We summarize in Sec. \ref{summary}.